frankllin-sec/Labs-experience/Warzone-1/README.md

 ## 💬 Honest Self-Assessment

-**What went well:**
-The Brim to VirusTotal to Wireshark pivot became a repeatable workflow by the end of the room.
-Tracing the MirrorBlast/TA505 attribution and retracing the multi-IP attack chain felt methodical rather than like guesswork.

 **What I need to improve:**
 The second dropped-file question took two incorrect attempts and I'm still not fully confident in the final path I landed on.
 I need more practice reading raw TCP stream output under time pressure, picking the right file path .